LSU president, coaches, athletic director on list of potential witnesses in federal lawsuit

 On Tuesday, court records show, a federal judge ordered attorneys for Sharon Lewis and for LSU to meet on Nov.
 6 to try to resolve the case, which dates to spring of 2021.

 Lewis sued the university and people associated with it for allegedly subjecting her to a hostile work environment and retaliating when she reported the suspected sexual harassment of a student.
-She further claims her dismissal was due to racial prejudice and gender discrimination.
+She further claims her dismissal was a violation of the Louisiana Whistleblower Statute.

 The settlement conference will take place in the chamber of U.S. Magistrate Judge Richard L. Bourgeois, Jr., who will oversee the session.
 If no agreement is reached, the case will likely go to trial in the next few months.